Office of the Coordinator of Inter-American Affairs: Activities

-In its early days, a particular concern of the OCIAA was the elimination of German influence in South America, and that of other Axis powers.
-Trade routes to Europe were disrupted following the fall of France in June 1940, presenting opportunities to both Germany and the U.S. At the same time, many agents or affiliates of U.S. firms operating in Latin America were sympathetic to European Axis powers.
+At the same time, many agents or affiliates of U.S. firms operating in Latin America were sympathetic to European Axis powers.
 The office encouraged a voluntary program of non-cooperation with companies and individuals perceived to be anti-American.
 To this end it cooperated secretly with British Security Co-ordination in New York.
 Though isolated in Europe, Britain maintained an extensive intelligence network in Latin America, and was happy to undermine Germany's trade efforts overseas by identifying sympathisers and agents.
 Through these efforts, U.S. exporters were encouraged to drop over a thousand accounts in South America during the first half of 1941.

 The office was also concerned with public opinion in Latin America.
 It translated and disseminated relevant speeches by President Roosevelt, and distributed pro-U.S materials to features syndicates in the region.
 It carried out audience research surveys and encouraged radio broadcasters targeting these regions to improve the quality of their programming.
 In order to discourage opposing views it created a 'Proclaimed List', a black-list of newspapers and radio stations owned or influenced by Axis powers.
 Latin American firms wishing to do business with America were discouraged from dealing with these stations.
 Tax incentives were also used: spending by American firms on unprofitable longwave transmission to Latin America could be deducted from income tax payments.
 Likewise, spending on approved advertising in Latin America became deductible from corporate income taxes.

 Walt Disney and a group of animators had been sent to South America in 1941 by the U.S. State Department as part of its Good Neighbor policy, and guaranteed financing for the resulting movie, Saludos Amigos (1942).
 In 1944, William Benton, publisher of the Encyclopædia Britannica, had entered into unsuccessful negotiations with Disney to make six to twelve educational films annually.
 Disney was asked to make an educational film about the Amazon basin and it resulted in the 1944 short, The Amazon Awakens.